dmbarbour/awelon/AboutAO.md

 ### AO Definition Syntax

 Parsing AO code is simple.
-AO code is effectively a sequence of words, literals, and inlined ABC, and ambiguous choices.
+AO code is a whitespace separated sequence of words, literals, and inlined ABC.
+Possibly a few ambiguous choices.
 The most difficult part is parsing numbers.
 AO currently needs special reader states for:

 * numbers and units
 * inline or block text
-* capability text (`%{` to following `}`)
+* capability text `%{` to following `}`
 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`

 Words in AO are very flexible in their structure.
-However, words are limited to simplify parsing and printing.
+However, words are constrained to simplify parsing and printing.

-* words cannot start with `%`, `-`, or a digit
+* words may not start with `%`, `-`, or a digit
-* words cannot contain `"`, `[`, `]`, `(`, `|`, `)`
+* words may not contain `"`, `[`, `]`, `(`, `|`, `)`
-* words cannot contain C0 or C1 control characters, SP, or DEL.
+* words may not contain C0 or C1 control characters, SP, or DEL.

 A specific programming environment might have a few extra constraints, e.g. so words can be used in URLs.
 We may also unify or normalize some words, or may add a new class of pseudo-words.
 But most words should be allowed, including UTF-8.

+Like ABC, AO uses only spaces and newlines for whitespace.

 ### AO Dictionary File

 AO is intended for a wiki-based programming environment.
-However, to help get started, AO includes a simple **.ao** dictionary file format for use with command-line tools.
-A **.ao** dictionary supports multiple definitions and imports of other dictionary files.
+However, to help get started, AO defines a simple **.ao** dictionary file format - primarily for use with command-line tools.
+An **.ao** dictionary supports multiple definitions and imports of other dictionary files.
 The file format looks roughly like:

         imports before first definition
         @word1 definition1 using word2 word3